A message from your Trinity Medical Staff

-- All patients with contagious symptoms are triaged and either treated in the tent or directed to wait in their cars to be seen in the office.
+- All patients with contagious symptoms are triaged, directed to wait in their cars, and being treating within a confined area in our office.

 - Lab and injection patients will be received in the walk-in side.
 If the chairs fill up, we will ask additional patients to wait in their car.

 - All patients with well visits will be able to wait in the main waiting room or in their cars.
 We can assure that no symptomatic patients will be in the waiting room.